Financial-Times/x-dash/packages/x-engine/README.md

 To start you must specify your runtime configuration within `package.json`.
 This instructs `x-engine` which modules to load for both the server and for the browser environments.

-You only need to specify the environments you need and the two may use different runtimes depending on your needs.
+You only need to specify the environments you need and you may specify different runtimes depending on your needs.

 ```json
 {